 Gently wash the inside with a sponge or soft cloth because you don’t want to damage the nonstick coating inside.
-Washing a basket and its parts out usually only take 60 seconds or less once the water is hot.
+Washing a basket and its parts out usually only takes 60 seconds or less once the water is hot.

-Let the parts air dry or use a towel if you like afterwards.
+Let the parts air dry or use a towel if you like afterward.
 (Note: Most air fryer baskets are dishwasher safe so after cleaning out the drippings you can put them in the dishwasher)